pkivolowitz/CSC_4730_FALL_2022/projects/p3/README.md

 **PAY ATTENTION TO THIS!**

-There shall be a total of 4 queues named 0 through 3.
+There shall be a total of 4 scheduling queues named 0 through 3.

 Each queue is managed with Round Robin.